-Transactions keep happening within the network and everyone keeps writing them down on until their page gets filled.
+Transactions keep happening within the network and everyone keeps writing them down until their page gets filled.
 When that happens, everyone has to put the page away in their folders, bring out a new page and start the whole process again.
 The magic of blockchain lies when the page has to be put away in the folder.

 04. Starting a new page

-The deal is that when the page goes in the folder, everyone’s version of page must look same and it must not be modified ever in the future.
+The deal is that when the page goes in the folder, everyone’s version of the page must look same and it must not be modified ever in the future.
 To accomplish this, we will seal the contents of the page.

 How to we seal a page?

 We seal the page using something called a hash function.
 Think of hash function as a magic machine that takes some data from left and outputs some gibberish-looking data on the right.

 The important thing about these machines is that they make it very difficult to reverse this process.
 In other words, given an output, the only way to figure out the input is to try every possible option until you hit on the right one.